 If you believe you have been denied overtime based on a legal misconception, you could be entitled to lost income.
 Because you are protected from retaliation by the Fair Labor Standards Act, you do not have to worry about losing your job if you speak up.

 Our experienced overtime attorneys are available to help you and will fight for your rights.
-Contact Phillips Law Group to schedule your free case evaluation and find out if you are entitled to file a lawsuit today.
+Contact Phillips Dayes Law Firm PC to schedule a case evaluation and find out if you are entitled to file a lawsuit today.